 Punctures do happen from time to time but try not to mistake a SIB made from PVC and a small child's toy made from orange plastic.

 SIB OR RIB?

 Wait, what?
 Are they not the same thing?
 There’s a confusion going on where people mistake RIBs for SIBs and vice versa.
 The difference between the two is the floor/deck.
-A RIB has a Rigid floor so will be unable to fold down and be packed into a car and will require a trailer.
+A RIB has a Rigid floor so is unable to be folded down and packed into a car so will require a trailer.
 RIBs require much bigger engines ranging from 30hp right up to 300hp.

 You will need to have it moored or kept in a garage or drive while a SIB has a Soft floor that can be taken apart and folded down making it easier to transport.
-These days air decks are becoming more and more popular making them very light.
+These days air deck Sibs are becoming lighter and lighter.